Best Biological Filter Media For Your Aquarium & Canister Filter

 How To Setup Biological Filter Media In The Filter?

 Well, let’s get to know about how to set up the bio media in the filter.
 It is easier to do it if you know the way.
 At first, you need to choose a good filter media (refer to the products we have reviewed).
 After getting your media, open the filter and place the filter in the right place where it should be.
 This may vary from filter to filter.
-There are back filters, canister filters, underwater filters and so on.
+There are back filters, best canister filters, underwater filters and so on.

 However, if you do not find the right place to set up your media in the filter, you should read the user manual.
 And if you do not have a user manual right away or you have lost that, take help from the internet.
 Just search your filter type (and manufacturer name also) and you are sure to get your desired information.
 [But, if you own a canister filter, you can read “How to set us a canister filter like a pro“, I am sure, it will help you more].